Article/Mention

 As oil prices plunge to 20-year lows, some oil-and-gas-dedicated PE firms may have no choice but to shutter their doors as their portfolio companies go bankrupt or struggle to yield returns, the experts said.

-"There could be some question whether limited partners ultimately produce capital when it's called upon," said Michael Freeman, a partner at Haynes and Boone.
+"There could be some question whether limited partners ultimately produce capital when it's called upon," said Michael Freeman, a partner at Haynes Boone.
 "It certainly makes it much harder on the road to raise capital."

 And timing is key, several of the experts said.
 Investors will be better off if they can afford to hold onto their assets for a few more years before selling them off, Freeman said.